-Rochford District Council has worked closely with its partners to ensure that the strategic and cross-boundary implications of the Rayleigh AAP have been fully explored and that any discussions have been fed into its positive preparation.
+Rochford District Council is working closely with its partners to ensure that the strategic and cross-boundary implications of the Rayleigh AAP are being fully explored and that any discussions will feed into its positive preparation.
 The Localism Act 2011 sets out a 'duty to co-operate', which requires such a process.

 The main partner in relation to the AAP is Essex County Council (ECC), in relation to its role as Highways Authority for Rochford District and much of the wider area.
-In particular, conversations with ECC officers allowed for the project team to identify new or proposed developments with a significant highways impact.
+In particular, conversations with ECC officers have allowed for the project team to identify new or proposed developments with a significant highways impact.